 a) Deal with overgrown hedges, lawn edges and paths first, and sweep/clean paved or decked areas.
 Honestly, attending to ONLY those things will make you feel so much better about the garden as a whole.
 And if you have a lot of such things – say, 30 yds. of hedge, or paths in different sections of the garden, then just tackle one section at a time.

-b) Strim and then mow an overgrown lawn, or consider just mowing paths through it – maybe 2020 could be the year you embrace the idea of sections of meadow grass to help our insect population? – it, and you, will survive, with very little long-lasting harm done.
+b) Strim and then mow an overgrown lawn, or consider just mowing paths through it – maybe this could be the year you embrace the idea of sections of meadow grass to help our insect population? – it, and you, will survive, with very little long-lasting harm done.

 c) It’s better not to strim tall weeds along hedgerows etc. because by now, many will be setting seeds, and the strimmer will give those seeds a helping hand to be spread all over the place.
 If you feel you must strim, then it’s definitely worth going along and cutting off the seed-heads by hand first.

 d) Tackle weed-infested flower-beds one by one, and I find it enormously helpful if you water the soil thoroughly first.
 This makes the soil much softer, and weed-roots are less likely to break off as you yank them out.
 If the task is huge, and the border is full of perennial weeds like docks and dandelions, then just take off the seedheads for now.
 Work through the border again later in the year at a nice calm pace, digging out the nasties and re-establishing control.
 And if you have weeds coming up through some of your precious clumps of perennial flowers, the autumn will be a much better time to dig up the clumps, disentangle the weed-roots, and do a bit of plant-division at the same time.